psilospore/ammoniteScripts/README.md

-Just a bunch of random ammonite scripts
+Just a bunch of random ammonite scripts# ammoniteScripts